EP 149: I was Served! How to Respond to Divorce Papers

 But, I will also caution you to say don’t get someone who’s going to make things a long, protracted battle because sometimes attorneys will cause the fight, even if it was unnecessary.
 They’ll get you worked up because that’s what they do, and that’s how they increase their billable hours in many instances.
 So, you got to just make sure you pick the right attorney for you.
 But, I will say that the point of that previous statement is that the “toughest” attorney that you can find is not necessarily the best attorney and won’t necessarily get you a good outcome.
 I’m actually going to have to do, coming soon, a whole series on why you don’t want, or at least a whole episode, on why you don’t necessarily want the toughest attorney out there.
 So, start interviewing attorneys.
 I have lots of great episodes on how to pick an attorney.

 Now, the next step is, what do you do?
-Well, you should also look at a financial advisor, a certified divorce financial analyst specifically, someone like myself, if you want to work with me.
-But also, there’s lots of great certified divorce financial analysts who can help you navigate the complex challenges and financial challenges that you’re going to be dealing with is you got to remember is your attorney is an expert at the law and is key to the divorce process.
+Well, you should also look at a financial advisor, a divorce financial analyst specifically, someone like myself, if you want to work with me.
+But also, there’s lots of great divorce financial analysts who can help you navigate the complex challenges and financial challenges that you’re going to be dealing with is you got to remember is your attorney is an expert at the law and is key to the divorce process.
 But, most attorneys are not financial experts.
 And when you’re dealing with mostly financial issues, for many of you, outside of custody, it’s all splitting up your assets and your debts.
 That is a very complicated process, at least 150 episodes of a podcast worth of complications, that many people aren’t well equipped, many attorneys aren’t well equipped to handle, even though they can be very good at the legal aspects of the case.

 Also, you should consider getting some sort of, or at least thinking about, other potential specialists you might need.
 You might need a real estate specialist.
 You might need forensic accountant or a private investigator.
 There’s other different people on your team you might have to think about getting, so start looking at that and look at the reviews and start conducting your search and to building the ideal team for you.